ConEmu/ConEmu.github.io/en/DragDrop.md

 # Shell style drag & drop

-ConEmu-Maximus5 supports ‘drag & drop’ of files and folders between ConEmu and other applications supporting this feature.
+ConEmu-Maximus5 supports â€˜drag & dropâ€™ of files and folders
+between ConEmu and other applications supporting this feature.

 If you use [Far Manager](FarManager.html) you will be able to drag files and folders from Far's panels outside and drop them into panels.
-Modificators `Ctrl`, `Shift` and `Alt` forces ‘Copy’, ‘Move’ and ‘Link’ actions respectively.
+Modificators `Ctrl`, `Shift` and `Alt` forces â€˜Copyâ€™, â€˜Moveâ€™ and â€˜Linkâ€™ actions respectively.

-When you use other shells (‘cmd’, ‘bash’, ‘powershell’ ...)
+When you use other shells (â€˜cmdâ€™, â€˜bashâ€™, â€˜powershellâ€™ ...)
-ConEmu will support only ‘drop’.
+ConEmu will support only â€˜dropâ€™.
 So, when you drop files or folders, they paths will be just pasted into console as simple text.